 Working with the Department for Education, the Greater London Authority, London Councils, OFSTED, teaching unions and teacher networks, the Summit will highlight the policy reform agenda.
 Working with finance and private sector leaders from the Green Finance Institute, London First, Thames Water and London Employers, the Summit will address the finance, resilience, skills & careers agendas.

 The GLOBE Student-MP Climate Surgery, taking place during the Summit on Friday 1 July 2022, will give practical effect to #FridaysForFuture’s call for action by facilitating constituency-based dialogue with London’s 73 Members of Parliament on their role in addressing the climate emergency.
 This is a major opportunity to connect the LCAW Schools Climate Summit and student voices with lawmakers.
 Linked to the LCAW London Climate Curriculum and designed as an opportunity to engage students directly with their local MPs on climate change, the day will seek to improve civic education and promote practical citizenship.

 This year, the Student-MP Climate Surgery goes global, with surgeries being held in Nigeria (Abuja – 29 June 2022), South Africa, Egypt, Uganda and Senegal throughout the year, feeding into COP27.
-This is part of ongoing efforts by GLOBE International to enhance civic education and citizenship.

 Please join us in this collective effort to leverage the full potential of schools, bring hope and bend the curve on climate change.